Task Force on Climate Change in the Northern Triangle

 As the Biden administration crafts its Northern Triangle policy and seeks to address the root causes of migration, climate change adaptation to help vulnerable communities should be a fundamental focus.
 The Task Force on Climate Change in the Northern Triangle convened diverse voices from the region to provide policy recommendations on US assistance for climate change adaptation in the Northern Triangle, with a focus on economic and social equity and climate justice.

-Organized by the Dialogue’s Energy, Climate Change, and Extractive Industries Program, the Task Force met three times between September 2021 and February 2022 to provide inputs for a series of policy reports.
+Organized by the Dialogue’s Energy Transition and Climate Program, the Task Force met three times between September 2021 and February 2022 to provide inputs for a series of policy reports.
 Task Force members include a diverse group of individuals from the Northern Triangle, including representatives of environmental organizations, rural, Indigenous and Afro-descendant communities, youth activists, prominent former government officials and business leaders, and technical experts.
 For a full list of members, see below.

 Climate Adaptation in the Northern Triangle: How the United States Can Foster Locally Led and Sustainable Change